contao/docs/docs/manual/guides/form-save.en.md

 transmitted form data.
 For this reason we use the hook »[prepareFormData](https://docs.contao.org/dev/reference/hooks/prepareFormData/)«.

 This hook takes effect after the form submission but before the actual data storage.
 You can use it to edit the submitted data and add new information.
-Create the following directories in your Contao installation create the directory ``src\EventListener\`` and in it the file ``PrepareFormDataListener.php`` with the following content:
+Create the following directories ``src\EventListener\`` in your Contao installation and in it the file ``PrepareFormDataListener.php`` with the following content:

 ```php
 // src/EventListener/PrepareFormDataListener.php